wekan/wekan/.github/ISSUE_TEMPLATE.md

 ## Issue

-**[PLEASE UPGRADE](https://github.com/wekan/wekan/wiki/Backup)** to newest WeKan before adding new issue:
+**[PLEASE UPGRADE](https://github.com/wekan/wekan/wiki/Backup)** to newest WeKan ® before adding new issue !!
-- Usually bugs are already fixed, we get too many duplicate reports.
+- We get too many duplicate reports of already fixed bugs.
+Newest WeKan ® has newest bugfixes and security fixes.
 - Please search existing Open and Closed issues, most questions have already been answered many times.

 If you can not login for any reason:
 - https://github.com/wekan/wekan/wiki/Forgot-Password